 Pinpointing pollution sources can be made easier by identifying the location and extent of groundwater recharge areas, so communities can plan where and how much development can be built with the least amount of impact to the watershed.
 Contamination of local drinking water resources can be devastating, very costly to reverse, and affects all area residents.
-This makes the Town of Benton's efforts at protecting drinking water supplies all the more important.
-The Town makes sure that abandoned wells are capped, makes sure private septic system regulations are clear and concise for residents, and keeps records of chemical spills and resulting clean-ups.
+This makes Gratiot's efforts at protecting drinking water supplies all the more important.

-This is particularly true of private wells: in addition to the actions the Town already takes, the Town of Benton would like to help citizens develop their own wellhead protection plans for individual landowner wells.
+This is particularly true of private wells: in addition to actions the Town already takes, Gratiot would like to help citizens develop their own wellhead protection plans for individual landowner wells.
 A wellhead protection plan lists potential contaminants within a well "cone of depression" (a cone-shaped lowering of the water table around a pumped well) which then can show the best location for a well, away from possible contaminant flow.
 A wellhead protection plan aims at preventing contaminants from entering the area of land around water supply wells.
 This area includes, "the surface or subsurface area surrounding a water well or wellfield supplying a water system, through which contaminants are reasonably likely to move toward and reach such well or wellfield" (US EPA.
 1987).